PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-18 05:10:37
+Last updated: 2024-04-18 05:11:15
-Random Quote: Hey, nice shirt, Ted.
-Is it yesterday already? - Lily Aldrin
+Random Quote: In the end, a gentle heart may be worth more than pride or valor.  -  Doran Martell